 Why is this type of contrast third on my list if it’s the contrast miniature painters talk about the most?
 Partly this is a function of the conventions of critique in our hobby.
 Our vocabulary is limited.
 We do talk about value and hue contrast, but that conversation is wrapped up with the omnipresent discussion of shadow/highlight contrast.
 Whether we talk about it or not, and whether they’re doing it consciously or by instinct, the best painters of both display and tabletop miniatures use these others kinds of contrast.
 Skilled display painters start with an overall composition of the figure based more on value, hue, temperature and so on, and then layer shadows and highlights on top of that.
 Clever tabletop painters realize they need not spend as much time on laborious shading and highlighting if they skillfully employ value and hue contrast.

 Also note that the other types of contrast can be used within shadows and highlights to make them more effective.
 We talk about using value in shadows and highlights a lot – darker shadows and lighter highlights is the mantra!
 However, you can increase contrast of form by using less saturated colours in shadows and more saturated colours in midtones and highlights.
 You can also increase it by using hue or temperature contrasts.
 For example, using cooler colours or a complementary colour in the shadows.
+When you look at work by skilled painters that you feel uses a lower shadow/highlight contrast than what you’re being told to do, the reality is that even if the value contrast is lower, they are using additional types of contrast in their shadows and highlights.
+If you feel higher contrast is not realistic or you’re perturbed about being told to increase the contrast in your work, I encourage you to read this article and the comments on it – Contrast Versus Realism.

 Quick tips: I’ve got a whole series of articles on this topic, including lots of how-to tips.